Matthew-Dove/Going-Up/README.md

 * L1 is also the ground level (_there is not a separate G button_).
 * L1 only has an "up" elevator button.
 * L10 only has a "down" elevator button.
-* The elevator does not malfunction in any way.
+* The elevator does not malfunction in any way (_including exceeding maximum weight capacity_).
+* The software is not required to handle race conditions, single threaded execution is expected.

 ### User Persona